Back to Blog

 Heavy vaginal bleeding

-Bleeding heavier than a light period — filling a pad or more in an hour, or passing clots — warrants same-day evaluation.
-Heavy bleeding does not always mean miscarriage (subchorionic hemorrhage can cause significant bleeding while the pregnancy continues), but it requires an ultrasound and possibly an hCG level to evaluate.
+Bleeding heavier than a light period (filling a pad or more in an hour, or passing clots) warrants same-day evaluation.
+Heavy bleeding does not always mean miscarriage; subchorionic hemorrhage can cause significant bleeding while the pregnancy continues.
+It requires an ultrasound and possibly an hCG level to evaluate.

 Severe, one-sided pelvic pain

-Sharp, severe pain on one side of the pelvis — especially accompanied by shoulder tip pain (referred pain from blood pooling under the diaphragm), dizziness, or fainting — raises concern for ectopic pregnancy.
+Sharp, severe pain on one side of the pelvis, especially accompanied by shoulder tip pain (referred pain from blood pooling under the diaphragm), dizziness, or fainting, raises concern for ectopic pregnancy.
 An ectopic pregnancy (one implanted in the fallopian tube rather than the uterus) is a medical emergency.
-If you have these symptoms, go to an emergency department.
-Do not wait for an office appointment.
+If you have these symptoms, go to an emergency department immediately.

 Passing tissue or clots

 Passing visible tissue or large clots from the vagina is a sign that a pregnancy may be actively miscarrying.
-Save any tissue in a clean container — your provider may want to examine it to confirm miscarriage and check completeness.
+Save any tissue in a clean container so your provider can examine it to confirm miscarriage and check completeness.

 Fever with pelvic pain